-Please note, places in italics are fictional locations seen only in the television series.
+Please note, locations in italics are fictional buildings seen only in the television series.

 Battersea Power Station

-In an alternate timeline where the Doctor had not met Donna and died, the Starship Titanic not only crashed into Buckingham Palace but unleashed a nuclear explosion destroying all of the south of England. ('Turn Left', 2008).
-In another alternate timeline in which all human history happened at once, Holy Roman Emperor Winston Churchill ruled from Buckingham Senate, where he had a pet mammoth. ('The Wedding of River Song', 2011).
+In an alternate timeline where the Doctor had not met Donna and died, the Starship Titanic not only crashed into Buckingham Palace but unleashed a nuclear explosion destroying all the south of England ('Turn Left', 2008).
+In another alternate timeline in which all human history happened at once, Holy Roman Emperor Winston Churchill ruled from Buckingham Senate, where he had a pet mammoth ('The Wedding of River Song', 2011).

 Cabinet War Rooms

-During the Blitz, Winston Churchill invited the Eleventh Doctor here to see new intelligent weapons known as 'Ironsides' designed by Professor Bracewell.
-These were secretly Daleks in disguise, plotting to wear khaki and make tea until the Doctor appeared... ('Victory of the Daleks', 2010).
+During the Blitz, Winston Churchill invited the Eleventh Doctor here to see new intelligent weapons designed by Professor Bracewell known as 'Ironsides'.
+These were secretly Daleks in disguise, plotting to wear khaki and make tea until the Doctor appeared... ('Victory of the Daleks', 2010)

 Coal Hill School